 Other Options for Accommodation

 Sometimes having your small animals and other pets remain with you in an evacuation shelter or a hotel just isn’t an option.
 But, leaving them behind to fend for themselves certainly isn’t an option either.
-The ASPCA recommends trying several different things, such as:
+The ASPCA recommends trying several different things:

-- Contact local animal shelters and veterinarians and ask if they shelter pets during an emergency.
+- Contact local animal shelters and veterinarians and ask if they shelter during a small pet emergency.
 Remember, do this now instead of rushing around at the last minute when spaces are going to fill really quickly.

 Keep that old cliché "it’s better to be safe than sorry" in mind as you prepare your emergency kit.
 Be sure to keep it somewhere that’s easy to grab if you need to evacuate at a moment’s notice.